pedrominicz/pedrominicz.github.io/ping.md

 The empty disk image is around 200K.

 Next, we install Archlinux.
-QEMU defaults to 128M or RAM, which is not enough to boot Arch.
+QEMU defaults to 128M of RAM, which is not enough to boot Arch.
 Manually set it to something above 512M with the `-m` option.
 Enabling KVM (Kernel-based Virtual Machine) gives a speed boost from hardware based virtualization.

     [user@host ~]$ qemu-system-x86_64 -m 1G -enable-kvm -cpu host -nic user -cdrom archlinux-2019.09.01-x86_64.iso -boot order=d 0.img

-`-nic user` option is equivalent to `-netdev user,id=n0 -device e1000,netdev=n0`. `-netdev user,id=n0` creates a network backend which gets the user's internet, thus it doesn't need administrator privilege to run. `-device e1000,netdev=n0` creates a virtual network adapter available for the virtual machine.
+`-nic user` option is equivalent to `-netdev user,id=n0` and `-device e1000,netdev=n0`.
+The former creates a network backend which gets the user's internet, thus it doesn't need administrator privilege to run.
+The latter creates a virtual network adapter available for the virtual machine.
 More QEMU's network configuration options later.

 Inside the virtual machine, we proceed to create a quick Archlinux installation.
-I will gloss over the process a little bit, please refer [to the wiki][2] for more details.
+I will gloss over the process a little bit, please refer [to the wiki][2] for details.

     root@archiso ~ # fdisk /dev/sda